ryguy2407/daynes-statamic/site/content/collections/listings/private-retreat.md

 *  Remote roller door to carport, recently replaced
 *  Neutral colour palette throughout interiors and externally, recently repainted
 *  Hardwood timber floors to living and kitchen
 *  High ceilings with original cornices
 *  Insulated ceiling in main house and studio
 *  Three good sized bedrooms
 *  Master with lovely traditional windows, plenty of storage twin built-ins and overhead storage
 • Nice-size office, could also be used as a nursery or converted to an énsuite / walk-in wardrobe
 *  Family bathroom with plenty of natural light, attractive built in vanity, shower and toilet
+*  Two hot water systems, one each for the house and the studio
 *  Studio serviced by own carport, laundry and shower, kitchenette
 *  Two phone lines and cable internet for property ideal to service a home office
 *  Security and insect screens throughout, security roller shutter to the front
 *  Ample size garden storage shed with work beaches, shelving, taps and light
 *  Laundry room conveniently opens out onto deck with clothes line
 *  Clad exterior

+Situated on a generous 607sqm block with a fully fenced backyard and lovely gardens.
+This position is ideal for those who are seeking the convenience and exposure of the area, and access to all the major transport routes.
+The Acacia Market Place includes Woolworths and Aldi in addition to a great range of boutique shops.
 Convenient to the great primary schools the area has to offer including Acacia Ridge State School and St Fatima’s Primary School, in addition to daycares and childcare options.
-The Acacia Market Place is close by and includes Woolworths and Aldi in addition to a great range of boutique shops.
+Acacia Ridge is a rapidly developing area with investors recognising the potential in this suburb only 15km from Brisbane CBD.